maxingan2412/seps/README.md

 # SEPS: Semantic-enhanced Patch Slimming Framework for fine-grained cross-modal alignment

 We referred to the implementations of [LAPS](https://github.com/CrossmodalGroup/LAPS) and [D2S-VSE](https://github.com/liuyyy111/d2s-vse) to build up the repository.
+Our paper is at [here](https://arxiv.org/abs/2511.01390).

 ## Introduction